 - 1) The Chair oversees the conduct of the R&T Process on behalf of the Candidate and Department. - 2) The Chair coordinates the External Evaluation Process.
-The Chair is responsible for ensuring that the process outlined in Procedures for External Evaluation Process is followed with respect to obtaining the external evaluation materials concerning the Candidate. - 3) The Chair receives two completed applications from the Candidate and reviews them to be sure they are complete.
-The Chair inserts the external review letters into the applications, and forwards one copy of the application to the Dean of the candidate's College or School. - 4) The Chair makes the application available to the other voting members for review. - 5) The Chair coordinates the procedures and moderates the Department meeting as described above.
-The Chair appoints the Scribe for the Department meeting in collaboration with the Candidate. - 6) At the conclusion of the meeting, the Chair seals the ballots in an envelope, signs it, and gives it to a staff member from the Dean's Office. - 7) The Chair writes a letter of evaluation concerning the candidate, addressed to the Dean of the College or School and forwards the original letter along with the original Departmental summary to the Dean. - 8) The Chair forwards the application to the Provost's Office after adding a copy of the signed Chair evaluation letter and a copy of the signed Departmental summary.
+The Chair is responsible for ensuring that the process outlined in Procedures for External Evaluation Process is followed with respect to obtaining the external evaluation materials concerning the Candidate.

+- 3) The Chair receives two completed applications from the Candidate, or one complete application uploaded to Box, and reviews them to be sure they are complete.
+The Chair inserts the external review letters into the application, either inserting copies into both applications if in hard copy or uploading electronic versions to the dossier in Box.
+If the Candidate has submitted applications in hard copy, the Chair forwards one copy of the application to the Dean of the candidate's College or School. - 4) The Chair makes the application available to the other voting members for review. - 5) The Chair coordinates the procedures and moderates the Department meeting as described above.
+The Chair appoints the Scribe for the Department meeting in collaboration with the Candidate. - 6) At the conclusion of the meeting, the Chair seals the ballots in an envelope, signs it, and gives it to a staff member from the Dean's Office. - 7) The Chair writes a letter of evaluation concerning the candidate, addressed to the Dean of the College or School, and uploads the letter along with the signed Departmental summary to Box or, if the application was submitted in hard copy, forwards the original letter along with the original Departmental summary to the Dean. - 8) The Chair forwards the application, if in hard copy, to the Provost's Office after adding a copy of the signed Chair evaluation letter and a copy of the signed Departmental summary.
 The Chair sends extra copies of the application to the Provost for shredding.